hyaguchijsk/euslisp_tutorial/docs/index.md

 + 1 2
 ```

-However, is is necessary to use inner parenthesis.
+However, it is necessary to use inner parenthesis.

 ```
 + (- 3 2) 1